AlgoGenesis/C/Recursion/Next Permutation/Readme.md

 Input: arr = {3, 2, 1}
 Output: {1, 2, 3}
 Explanation: As arr[] is the last permutation.
-So, the next permutation is the lowest one.
+So, the next permutation is the  least lowest one.

 # Time and Space Complexity
 Time Complexity: O(n!*n*log(n!)), n represents the number of elements present in the input sequence represent all possible permutation.